• Skip to primary navigation

 Pineapple is a low-fodmap fruit when served in quantities of 1 cup or less, according to Monash University.
 It contains a moderate amount of fructans, so you do need to watch your portion size.

-And, if you make some Pineapple Habanero Sauce, snap a picture, post it on social and tag @rad_foodie!
+If you make some Pineapple Habanero Sauce, snap a picture, post it on social and tag @rad_foodie.

 Thanks for reading and I hope you enjoy this sauce as much as I do!